 But since 2015, I’ve not been able to enjoy this.
 Sometimes I’ve been able to do it; but most of the time, it takes everything I have to just sit there and sing.

 My life stopped.
 I know there are those who have suffered much worse and I’m not trying to be dramatic, but it was a hard blow that knocked us all down.
 The first year was actually easier, as hard as it was, as this past year has been.
 Because there was hope it would go away.
 But the longer I’ve dealt with it, the more I’ve heard “this will fix you” but it doesn’t, the hope has slowly dwindled.
 I could go on and on listing things that it has affected, the way it’s changed my family dynamics.
 But I won’t.

-Because I don’t want dizziness to define my life.
-I want you to know that God started doing something special in my life.
-He started giving me songs.
-I had written a few over the years, but almost every month, sometimes 2 or 3 times a month, God would give me words and music to a song.
-I call them my songs in the night.
+Because I don’t my story to be about what I can’t do.
+I want it to be about what God has done.
+He started giving me songs, my own songs in the night.
+I had written a few over the years, but almost every month since my dizziness, sometimes 2 or 3 times a month, God would give me words and music to a song.
 I know for songwriters, this is not unusual.
 But I was not a songwriter.
 I never intended to be.
 I was always amazed at how someone could do it.
 How they could keep track of all the different melodies and think of so many words that rhymed.

 And so I made the promise, that if God was going to give me the song then I was going to praise Him with it.

 I started this blog to keep track of my journey through dizziness.
 Because I’m not so naive to think that something worse won’t come in the future.
 And I want to look back at the worst thing I’ve ever faced in my entire life and see that God was there.
 And maybe it will help me get through whatever sorrow the future might bring.
 That may sound like a pessimistic way to live.
 But I know as a Christian, I’m not promised sunshine.
 But this will be my rainbow after the storm.
 The promise I can cling to.